JHU-PL-Lab/www-pl/ocaml/lecture.md

 ```

 * We leave as an exercise understanding how the last two work but let us dig into `rev`.
-* Note that unlike `summate` above the types of the function passed are different here.
+* Note that unlike `summate` above the types of the two arguments to `f` are different here.
-  - parameter `elt` is the head of the list, and `accum` is the accumulated result thus far.
+  - parameter `elt` is the head of the list, and `accum` is the *accumulated* result thus far.
 * Here is `rev` written without fold to show how like with `summate_right` above it is a fold:

 ```ocaml